The Transplant Unit

 - You know your medications and can set up each dose

 - You know your clinic and lab schedule

-- You meet the conditions identified on the discharge review worksheet (reviewed by the coordinators)
+- You pass the discharge review worksheet (reviewed by the coordinators)

 - You have arrangements for a place to stay when leaving the hospital